gauthiermartin/gauthiermartin/README.md

 ### How to reach me 📫

-You can find me on Twitter, or on LinkedIn.
+You can find me on Twitter, or LinkedIn.

 - Twitter  : [![Twitter][1.1]][1]
 - LinkedIn : [![LinkedIn][1.2]][2]